philgooch/ClauseSplitter/README.md

 Be sure to add a Tokenizer, Sentence Splitter and POS Tagger to your pipeline before running this plugin.

-You can replace calls to the VG macro with the {VG} annotation if you are using the ANNIE VP Chunker, or with {Predicate} if you are using the Predicate Phrase Chunker.
+You can replace calls to the VG and VB macros with the {VG} annotation if you are using the ANNIE VP Chunker, or with {Predicate} if you are using the Predicate Phrase Chunker.
 If so, make sure you add either VG or Predicate to the list of input annotations.